gfwilliams/workshop-thingy52/step1.md

 our own Bluetooth-enabled hardware.

+**Note:** Nordic Thingy:52 devices have been provided by [@NordicTweets](https://twitter.com/NordicTweets) - please let them know on Twitter if you enjoy using Espruino on their devices.

 ## Step 1 - Connecting

 The first step is to connect to your Thingy:52 via Web Bluetooth.